jettmarlowe/til/matplotlib/view_data_as_image.md

 # View data as an image

-Use `imshow` to view your data as a 2-D image
+Use `imshow` to view your data as a 2-D image.

 ```python
 import numpy as np